The 2026 Competition

-Applications for the 2025 KC Competition are now closed.
+Applications for the 2026 KC Competition are now open and will close on 24 April 2026 at 5pm.

 The award of King’s Counsel is for excellence in advocacy in the higher courts.
 It is made to advocates who have rights of audience in the higher courts of England and Wales and have demonstrated the competencies in the Competency Framework to a standard of excellence.